POSYDON-code/POSYDON/docs/_source/getting-started/installation-guide.rst

         get-posydon-data auxillary

-    and at data for at least one metallicity (the examples and tutorials typically use solar):
+    and data for at least one metallicity (the examples and tutorials typically use solar):

     .. code-block:: bash